AidanJReid/Forex-Comix-gitpod/README.md

 To that end, there will need to be many more features to reward and ensure the customer journey and exchange is seamless.

 **Pagination**
-I've purposely kept the database small to dsiplay my prowess in manipulating the data for the users needs.
+I've purposely kept the database small to display my prowess in manipulating the data for the users needs.
 As needs evolve, and more people (especially sellers and schools) become involved, then a much more comprehensive database and a way to effectively display these comics will be required.

-**Calendar**
-The lynchpin for this site is the ability for learners to meet in person, exchange comics and practice their language skills.
-I propose a calendar of events where learners are are notified of events in their area.

 **Comic Page | Affiliate Links**
 Affiliate links which connect to either 3rd party vendors and/or booksellers who are registered and have a digital online store.